zdravkov/kendo-docs/getting-started/web/notification/overview.md

             myMessage: "some warning message here"
         });

-        // show a "myType" message using the default show() method n.show({
+        // show a "timeAlert" message using the default show() method n.show({
             time: new Date().toLocaleTimeString(),
             myMessage: "Server will be restarted."